gsmyridis/idencode/Readme.md

 `BitWriter` wraps around a Write and allows writing a stream of bits.
 Internally, it uses a BitVec as a buffer, which is then written to the Write instance when finalized.

-Important Note: When finalizing the writing process, an additional terminating bit (1) is appended to signal the end of the bitstream.
+If specified with `term_bit = true`, when finalizing the writing process, an additional terminating bit (1) is appended to signal the end of the bitstream.
 This is essential because computers store data in whole bytes, not individual bits.
 For example, if you write three bits (`true`, `true`, `false`), you’ll have `0b11000000` in the byte.
 However, when reading this back, there's no way to tell how many bits were originally written without a terminating marker.
 Therefore, `BitWriter`